brianabeltimothy/brianabeltimothy/README.md

 <h1 align="center">Hi 👋, I'm Brian Abel Timothy</h1>
-<h3 align="center">A Computer Science student sepcialized in Game Development with passion in Software Development</h3>
+<h3 align="center">A Computer Science student specialized in Game Development with passion in Software Development</h3>

 I am a last-year university student at the University of Information Technology and Management, Rzeszów, Poland.
 As an Information Technology student, I am curious about how software and data are able to improve businesses in every industry.
 How far software technology can be developed?